kdgdkd/ramiho/README.md

 ```

 You can also turn the sound on and off by sending **99** to ramiho.
 If you are using an external [numeric pad](http://edpanfleto.com/kdgdkd/assets/numpad.png), you may want to deactivate BloqNum, so the buttons send functions, like arrows, END or PgDn, instead of numbers.
-Now, instead of commands, what lies below the numbers are the devices in the list.
-If you press 3 (PgDn), you'll hear the name of the third device in the list.
-You may dis/connect them normall using the operators.
+Now each button represents a device, and if you press button 3 (or rather, PgDn), you'll hear the name of the third device in the list.
+Operators dealing with connexions work normally.

 ### testing tools
 Imagine a situation in which you connect two MIDI devices with ramiho (say a sequencer sending notes to a synth), but it does not work, the information does not seem to flow, you get no sound.
-As always, this begs the question "what MIDI channel are you using?".
-But that may not be it.
+As always, this begs the question "what MIDI channel are you using?"
-ramiho proposes two testing tools:
+ramiho proposes two tools that should help testing input and output MIDI ports in your devices:
 - MIDI monitor - it tests the sending device.
-It will print any MIDI information (for example the MIDI channel) coming from the sending ports.
-The first monitor uses ALSA's aseqdump, for the filtered monitors you'll need ReceiveMidi.
+It will print MIDI information (like the channel) coming from the sending ports.
+The first monitor uses ALSA's aseqdump; for the filtered monitors you'll need [ReceiveMidi](https://github.com/gbevin/ReceiveMIDI).
 In [this example](https://edpanfleto.com/kdgdkd/git/ramiho_monitor.png) ramiho monitors the first port for incoming Control Change signals, and prints the result.
 - Send MIDI - it tests the receiving device.
-Use ramiho's front-end for SendMidi to send notes directly from the Raspberry Pi to your receiving device.
+Use ramiho's front-end for [SendMidi](https://github.com/gbevin/ReceiveMIDI) to send notes directly from the Raspberry Pi to your receiving device.
 In [this example](https://edpanfleto.com/kdgdkd/git/ramiho_sendmidi.png) ramiho sends note 48, on channel 3, to the fourth device in the list (the 'sound' port of a synth).

 If these tests fail, check the cables and whether the hardware is properly configured to send/receive MIDI.